WAFFO/Godot-Auto-Export-Version/README.md

 ## How to access the branch name and version:

 Upon first activation and then after each project export, the plugin will update your `version.gd` file.
-The plugin contains a constant value called VERSION, which is the current version string.
+The plugin contains two constant values called `BRANCH` and `VERSION`.
 Example usage goes like this:
 ```GDScript
 func _ready():
   var v = load("res://version.gd")